Crime and safety

 Coronavirus update - face-to-face visits suspended

-We can no longer visit in person but you can still report anti-social behaviour online using the form on this page or by calling our call centre between 8am-6pm, seven days a week.
+We can no longer visit in person but you can still report anti-social behaviour online using the form on this page or by calling our call centre between 8am-6pm, Monday-Friday.
 If you do not provide a contact number we cannot process your complaint.
 Anonymous complaints will not be dealt with.

 Report anti-social behaviour

 If anti-social behaviour is causing alarm or distress to you or the community where you live you should report it.

 For anti-social behaviour and neighbourhood disputes you can:

 You can also report it to us online:

 What are we doing to reduce anti-social behaviour?